 Manage GCP Cloud Build Connection IAM Bindings

 The gcp:cloudbuildv2/connectionIAMBinding:ConnectionIAMBinding resource, part of the Pulumi GCP provider, manages IAM role bindings for Cloud Build v2 connections.
-This guide focuses on two capabilities: granting roles to multiple members and adding individual members non-authoritatively.
+It grants a specific role to a list of members while preserving other roles on the connection.
+This guide focuses on two capabilities: granting roles to multiple members and adding individual members to roles.

-IAM bindings reference existing Cloud Build v2 connections and require valid GCP identities.
+IAM bindings reference existing Cloud Build v2 connections and require valid member identities.
 The examples are intentionally small.
-Combine them with your own connection resources and identity management strategy.
+Combine them with your own connection resources and identity management.

 Grant a role to multiple members at once